Wing Loading Calculator

 The wing loading parameter varies for different types of aircraft.
 For instance, a glider aircraft has a very low value of wing loading compared to a military or a passenger jet.
 Similarly, a passenger aircraft has a larger wing loading value compared to military fighter aircraft due to the larger load.
-Further, different types of wing configuration have a different aspect ratio and wing loading.
-A typical hobby RC aircraft has
+Further, different types of wing configurations have different aspect ratios and wing loading.
+A typical hobby RC aircraft has .

 What is wing loading?

-Wing loading is defined as the ratio of the weight of an aircraft to the surface area of wings.
+Wing loading is defined as the ratio of the weight of an aircraft to the planform area of wings.

 How do you calculate wing loading?

-Divide the weight of aircraft by surface area.
+Divide the weight of aircraft by planform area.

 What is the wing loading of a glider?

 A typical glider has a wing loading of less than

 100 kg/m².
 As per UK CAA, the wing loading limit for microlights is

 377 kg/m².
 A typical F-22 weighs,